Our research on using AI simulations to assess teamwork and related skills

-We investigate new methods to measure and develop interpersonal skills, like teamwork.
-Our foundational work centred on the Teamwork Skill Simulator, an original virtual (rule-based) simulation we developed and validated through multiple studies.
-Though now archived, this tool laid the groundwork for our current LLM-powered assessments.
+Our foundational work centered on the Teamwork Skill Simulator, a rule-based simulation we developed and validated through multiple studies.
+This tool laid the groundwork for our current LLM-powered assessments.

-- AI-driven simulations can assess teamwork skills with accuracy comparable to human experts (Kotlyar & Krasman, 2022; Kotlyar, Sharifi, & Fiksenbaum, 2023).
+- AI-driven simulations can assess teamwork skills with accuracy comparable to human experts

 Kotlyar, I., & Krasman, J. (2025).
 Student reactions to AI versus human feedback in teamwork skills assessment.
 International Journal of Educational Technology in Higher Education 22 (57). https://doi.org/10.1186/s41239-025-00555-9